 Full transparency: we're biased because we built Podseeker to solve the exact frustrations we faced as PR pros using other tools.
 We designed it from the ground up to be an integrated workflow platform that understands the PR pro's unique search intent.

-- Pro-Level Discovery & Competitive Intel: You can search by the names of other industry experts or your client's competitors.
+- Competitive Intel & Guest Discovery: You can search by the names of other industry experts or your client's competitors.
 This instantly reveals which podcasts they've appeared on, giving you a pre-vetted list of highly relevant shows to target.
-Our podcast profiles are also interactive discovery tools—click on any guest or topic to find similar podcasts.

 The Verdict: For PR professionals who need an efficient, end-to-end system to manage their entire campaign, Podseeker is the clear choice.